Indian America: A Gift that Keeps on Giving

 Poplar Springs– “That Great Pile of Rocks”

-On this exciting September afternoon the Calverton train was likely met by Rose and Randolph Hicks’s farm manager in their Ford Model T or their Locomobile.
+On this exciting September afternoon in 1930, the Calverton train was likely met by Rose and Randolph Hicks’s farm manager in their Ford Model T or their Locomobile.
 He may have picked up a few provisions at the Calverton Market and filled his tank at W.H.
 Spicer’s gas station.
-It was a crowded car as they all five headed…
+It was a crowded car…

 Dick Wick Hall – “A man who made the whole world laugh”